Extraskeletal myxoid chondrosarcoma

-Extraskeletal myxoid chondrosarcoma (EMC) is a rare low-grade malignant mesenchymal neoplasm of the soft tissues, that differs from other sarcomas by unique histology and characteristic chromosomal translocations.
-There is an uncertain differentiation (there is no evidence yet showing that EMC exhibits the feature of cartilaginous differentiation) and neuroendocrine differentiation is even possible.
+Extraskeletal myxoid chondrosarcoma (EMC) is a rare low-grade malignant mesenchymal neoplasm of the soft tissues that differs from other sarcomas by unique histology and characteristic chromosomal translocations.
+There is an uncertain differentiation (there is no evidence yet showing that EMC exhibits the feature of cartilaginous differentiation), and neuroendocrine differentiation is even possible.

 Classification

-EMC was firstly described in 1953 by Stout et al. when they discussed the different species of extraskeletal chondrosarcoma, but EMC concept was firstly proposed in 1972 by Enzinger et al. Brody thought that this was a unique low-grade malignancy with a low growth rate and both clinically and histopathologically distinct anamnesis beside the typical chondrosarcomas.
-However, the parental line of EMC cells remains indeterminate.
-According to the most recent edition of the World Health Organization Classification of Tumors of Soft Tissue and Bone, EMC has been classified as a type of soft tissue tumor with uncertain differentiation.
+EMC was first described in 1953 by Stout et al. when they discussed the different species of extraskeletal chondrosarcoma, but the EMC concept was first proposed in 1972 by Enzinger et al. Brody thought this was a unique low-grade malignancy with a low growth rate and both clinically and histopathologically distinct anamnesis besides the typical chondrosarcomas.However, the parental line of EMC cells remains indeterminate.
+According to the most recent edition of the World Health Organization Classification of Tumors of Soft Tissue and Bone, EMC has been classified as a soft tissue tumor with uncertain differentiation.

-Recent statistics demonstrate that EMC shows a higher incidence of local recurrence, metastasis and patient mortality and therefore are classified as mean-grade malignancies.
+Recent statistics demonstrate that EMC has a higher incidence of local recurrence, metastasis and patient mortality and is therefore classified as a mean-grade malignancy.

 EMC is rare and accounts for less than 3% of soft tissue tumors.
 It mainly affects adults with an average age of about 54 years (age range 29 to 73 years) and is more common in males, the ratio of male to female is 2:1.

 Diagnosis

 EMCS appears clinically as a slowly developing mass of soft tissue associated with pain and tenderness.
 Two-thirds of EMC tumors are primarily found in sub-fascia soft tissues of the proximal extremities and limb girdles, especially the thigh and popliteal fossa.
 The average tumor size is about 9.3 cm (3.3–18 cm).
 Uncommon locations are the distal extremities, the paraspinal part and the head and neck region.
-[8] Incidence of the head and neck region is less than 5%.
+Incidence of the head and neck region is less than 5%.